sweetspot-ai/backend-interview/README.md

 ## Goal
 The goal is to write a clean and extensible solution to the problem.
 There is no need to focus on algorithmic optimizations.
+Load in the endpoints and the requests, and then use the ```Server``` class to route the requests.

 ## Limitations